Spur Gear vs Helical Gear: Difference and Comparison

 2. Spur gears are noisy during operation due to direct tooth engagement, whereas helical gears operate more quietly and with reduced vibration because of gradual tooth engagement.

-3. Spur gears are generally less efficient due to higher friction between teeth during meshing, whereas helical gears offer high efficiency, especially at higher speeds, as they reduce friction and tear.
+3. Spur gears are less efficient due to higher friction between teeth during meshing, whereas helical gears offer high efficiency, especially at higher speeds, as they reduce friction and tear.

-4. Spur gears are suitable for moderate-load applications, whereas helical gears can handle higher loads and are often used in heavy-duty applications.
+4. Spur gears are suitable for moderate-load applications, whereas helical gears can handle higher loads and are used in heavy-duty applications.

 5. Spur gears are best suited for parallel shaft configurations, whereas helical gears can be used in parallel and non-parallel shaft configurations.